virtualagc/virtualagc/README.md

     $ cd yaAGC
     $ make

 Do not "configure" and do not "make install".
 While there is a 'configure' script provided, it is presently used only for setting up builds of a couple of now-obsoleted programs, and it does not matter whether you run it or not nor whether it succeeds or fails.
+If the build does not complete because of a difference when comparing the bin files then you can rebuild with "make -k" to keep going.
+This however might mask other issues.

 You will find that this has created a directory yaAGC/VirtualAGC/temp/lVirtualAGC/.